rajeevpanwar/Vix-Volatility-Predictor/README.md

     3. ARIMA
     4. LSTM (for final presentation)

-5. Choice of Preferred Predictor Explained - the best performing model is the baseline - Persistence Model with a RMSE of 3.34 - hard to explain but I'm hoping the LSTM can outperform the baseline model
+5. Choice of Preferred Predictor Explained - the best performing model is the baseline - Persistence Model with a RMSE of 3.34 - I'm hoping the LSTM can outperform the baseline model

 ### Key Findings about the VIX ###
 1. Mean ~ 17 with Standard Deviation - ~7